elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 ```

 :::note
-It should be noted that you must use an arrow function as a method in the class or you will lose the value of this.
+You must use an arrow function as a method in the class, or you lose the value of “this”.
 Functions and class methods have their own “this”.
 :::

   </div>